leangjia/blender_docs/manual/render/cameras.rst

 Focus Object
    Choose an object which will determine the focal point.
 Linking an object will deactivate the distance parameter.
-   Typically this is used to give precise control over the position of the focal point, and also allows it to be animated or constrained to another object.
 Focal Distance
    Sets the distance to the focal point when no *Focus Object* is specified.
    If *Limits* are enabled, a yellow cross is shown on the camera line of sight at this distance.